paul-rod/PR.Repo/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Jumpbox machine can accept connections from the Internet.
+Only the **_Jumpbox Provisioner_** machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- 99.234.22.248
+- **99.234.22.248**

 Machines within the network can only be accessed by Workstation and Jump-Box-Provisioner through SSH Jump-Box.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_

     Jump-Box-Provisioner IP : 10.1.0.4 via SSH port 22

 A summary of the access policies in place can be found in the table below.